 1 Book an appointment

-You must have the medical cause of death certificate from the doctor before you can register a death.
-If the death is referred to the coroner they will issue the medical paperwork directly to the registrar.
-The coroner's officer will usually contact you when the paperwork has been completed so you can make an appointment to register the death.
+If the death is referred to the Coroner they will issue the medical paperwork directly to the registrar.
+The Coroner's officer will usually contact you when the paperwork has been completed so you can make an appointment to register the death.

 At your appointment the registrar will give you details of the Tell Us Once service.
 This service lets you report a death to most government organisations in one go.